JAMES ROBERT KLIMO

 Joined the 281st on an unknown date in 1969

-Status changed from MIA to Presumed to be Dead.
+Status changed from MIA to Presumed Dead on September 27, 1978.

 On November 4, 1969, James Robert Klimo, from Muskegon, Michigan was serving as the Door Gunner on UH-1H 67-19512 along with WO Terry L. Alford, aircraft commander; WO1 Jim R. Cavender, pilot; and SP4 John A. Ware, crew chief.
 The crew were flying a series of combat support missions in in South Vietnam.
 WO Alford was returning to his base at Nha Trang from Duc Lap at about 1920 hours when he made his last known radio contact with the 48th Aviation Company Operations at Ninh Hoa.
 Either the pilot or aircraft commander gave his approximate location as Duc My Pass, and stated he was in the clouds and instrument meteorological conditions (IMC).
 Shortly afterwards, the controller at Ninh Hoa heard a radio transmission that WO1 Alford was in trouble.
 The pilot reported, inexplicably, that the helicopter was flying upside down.
 The helicopter is not believed to received ground fire.
 Search efforts were conducted for six consecutive days, but nothing was found.